 A reinforced cockpit boat must be fitted at the bow with two mooring eyes, one at the top and one at the bottom, eye not less than 25 mm and not further than 250 mm from the front.
-The fixing shall be strong enough to tow a boat partially submerged.
-A tow rope must be fixed.
-It must not be longer than the length of the hull.

 13. RACE NUMBERS